pk265586/AgentOrders/README.md

 Instructions to run the app:
 1) Open file AgentOrders.sln in Visual Studio;
-2) In file Web.config, partition <connectionStrings>, change key connectionString to the instance of your Sql Server; choose any database (preferrably empty) on your server;
+2) In file Web.config, partition <connectionStrings>, change key connectionString to the instance of your Sql Server; choose any database (preferably empty) on your server;
 3) Run the application - it will start to listen on address https://localhost:44358/
 4) Depending on your REST client, sometimes it is required to temporary cancel certificate validation in the REST client.